-Consider a general bosonic system consisting of $N$ bosonic modes, associated with the annihilation operators $a_1$, $a_2$, $\cdots$, $a_N$, respectively.
+Consider a general bosonic system consisting of $N$ bosonic modes, associated with the annihilation operators $a_1$,$a_2$,$\ldots$,$a_N$, respectively.
 The system is controlled by a non-Hermitian Hamiltonian $H(t)$, i.e., $H(t)\ne H^\dagger(t)$.
-Under the assumption of biorthogonal condition~\cite{Brody2013Biorhogonal}, namely that the bra and ket (dual) spaces are equipped with distinct bases, the system dynamics is described by two sets of time-dependent Schr\"odinger equations as ($\hbar\equiv1$)
+Under the assumption of the biorthogonal condition~\cite{Brody2013Biorhogonal}, namely that the bra and ket spaces are equipped with distinct bases, the system dynamics can be described by two sets of time-dependent Schr\"odinger equations as ($\hbar\equiv1$)

-where $|\psi(t)\rangle$ and $\langle\phi(t)|$ are the pure-state solutions in the bra and ket spaces, respectively.
-For the quadratic bosonic systems, the time-dependent Hamiltonian $H(t)$ and its Hermitian-conjugate $H^\dagger(t)$ can be expressed as
+where $|\psi(t)\rangle$ and $\langle\phi(t)|$ are the pure-state solutions in the ket and bra spaces, respectively.
+For the quadratic bosonic systems, the time-dependent Hamiltonian $H(t)$ and its Hermitian conjugate $H^\dagger(t)$ can be expressed as

-where $\vec{a}\equiv (a_1,a_2,\cdots,a_N)$ and $\vec{a}^\dagger=(a_1^\dagger,a_2^\dagger,\cdots,a_N^\dagger)$ are row vectors of operator, and $H^a(t)$ is an $N\times N$ time-dependent coefficient matrix with Hermitian-conjugate $[H^a(t)]^\dagger$. $H^a(t)\neq[H^a(t)]^\dagger$.
-The superscript $T$ denotes the matrix transposition, also transforming a row vector to its corresponding column vector.
+where $\vec{a}\equiv (a_1,a_2,\ldots,a_N)$ and $\vec{a}^\dagger=(a_1^\dagger,a_2^\dagger,\ldots,a_N^\dagger)$ are row vectors of operator and $H^a(t)$ is an $N\times N$ time-dependent coefficient matrix with Hermitian conjugate $[H^a(t)]^\dagger$. $H^a(t)\neq[H^a(t)]^\dagger$.
+The superscript $T$ denotes the matrix transposition and transforms a row vector to its corresponding column vector.
 Due to the noncommunity, non-Hermicity, and the infinite-dimensional Hilbert space of the time-dependent Hamiltonian, solving the Schr\"odinger equation for non-Hermitian continuous-variable systems is generally challenging.
-However, our UQC theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr, Jin2025Rydberg,Jin2025NonHerm,Jin2025Majorana,Jin2025Bosonic} can be extended to the non-Hermitian bosonic systems, providing a fundamental framework to partially solve Eqs.~(\ref{SchH}) and (\ref{SchHd}) in the same time.
+However, our UQC theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr, Jin2025Rydberg,Jin2025NonHerm,Jin2025Majorana,Jin2026Bosonic} can be extended to the non-Hermitian bosonic systems, providing a fundamental framework to partially solve Eqs.~(\ref{SchH}) and (\ref{SchHd}) in the same time.

 Without loss of generality, we start with the system dynamics in the ket space, as given by Eq.~(\ref{SchH}) with $H(t)$ in Eq.~(\ref{Ham}).
-In the spirit of universal quantum control for Hermitian bosonic systems~\cite{Jin2025Bosonic}, the system dynamics can be described in the ancillary representation associated with a completed set of time-dependent ancillary operators $\mu_k(t)$'s, $1\leq k\leq N$. $\{\mu_k(t)\}$ are superposed by the laboratory-frame bosonic operators $\{a_k\}$ with an $N\times N$ unitary transformation matrix $\mathcal{M}^\dagger(t)$:
+Inspired by the universal quantum control for Hermitian bosonic systems~\cite{Jin2026Bosonic}, the system dynamics can be described in the ancillary representation associated with a completed set of time-dependent ancillary operators $\mu_k(t)$, $1\leq k\leq N$. $\{\mu_k(t)\}$ are superposed of the laboratory-frame bosonic operators $\{a_k\}$ with an $N\times N$ unitary transformation matrix $\mathcal{M}^\dagger(t)$: